 - Streamlines XBRL and EDGAR filing.
 Your filing will require you to have a taxonomy presentation (a categorized tagging system) to guide users through your data reports.
 Cloud-based software offers built-in features that provide database references to assist with the tagging process, making the process considerably more efficient.
 In some cases, your software solution can even be a viable alternative to having a third-party resource to provide this service.

 All in all, challenges will always exist with reporting and compliance challenges, but cloud-based software can ease many the pressures that companies commonly face.
 While this blog touches on some of the benefits of that software, keep in mind that 8020 Consulting is also here to help.
-If you have questions, or would like to tell us what type of guidance you’re looking for, feel free to contact us at any time.
+If you have questions about financial reporting & accounting, or would like to tell us what type of guidance you’re looking for, feel free to contact us at any time.

 One of 8020 Consulting’s talented team of consultants, Brian Barton is a CPA with more than 20 years of finance and accounting experience across many industries.
 He has provided guidance to numerous clients regarding selection, infrastructure design, implementation and management of cloud-based software.
 Most recently, he provided project management for a cloud-based software implementation a solution that delivered significant time savings and improved data accuracy across his client’s accounting, legal and tax departments.